Structural Completeness of a Multi-channel Linear System with Dependent Parameters: Preliminaries

 be the \emph{unobservable space} of $(C, A)$.
 Let $\mathbf{k} \triangleq \{1, 2, \dots, k\}$.
 Suppose $\mathcal{S} = \{i_1, i_2, \dots, i_s\} \subset \mathbf{k}$ with $i_1 < i_2 < \dots < i_s$, the complement of $\mathcal{S}$ in $\mathbf{k}$ is denoted by $\mathbf{k} - \mathcal{S} = \{j_1, j_2, \dots, j_{k-s}\}$ with $j_1 < j_2 < \dots < j_{k-s}$.
 Let

-Similarly, let $\mathscr{B}_{\mathcal{S}}$ denote the image of $B_\mathcal{S}$, let $\left\langle A \, | \, \mathscr{B}_{\mathcal{S}} \right\rangle$ denote the controllable space of $(A, B_{\mathcal{S}})$, and let $[C_{\mathbf{k} - \mathcal{S}} \, | \, A]$ denote the unobservable space of $(C_{\mathbf{k} - \mathcal{S}}, A)$.
-By convention, $\left\langle A \, | \, \mathscr{B}_{\emptyset} \right\rangle = \emptyset$ and $[C_{\emptyset} \, | \, A] = \mathbb{R}^n$.
-Given two subspaces $\mathscr{X}_1, \mathscr{X}_2 \subset \mathbb{R}^n$, if $\mathscr{X}_1 \subset \mathscr{X}_2$ and $\mathscr{X}_1 \neq \mathscr{X}_2$, $\mathscr{X}_1$ is called a \emph{proper subspace} of $\mathscr{X}_2$.
+Similarly, let $\mathscr{B}_{\mathcal{S}}$ denote the image of $B_{\mathcal{S}}$, let $\left\langle A \, | \, \mathscr{B}_{\mathcal{S}} \right\rangle$ denote the controllable space of $(A, B_{\mathcal{S}})$, and let $[C_{\mathbf{k} - \mathcal{S}} \, | \, A]$ denote the unobservable space of $(C_{\mathbf{k} - \mathcal{S}}, A)$.
+By convention, $\left\langle A \, | \, \mathscr{B}_{\emptyset} \right\rangle = \emptyset$ and $[C_{\emptyset} \, | \, A] = {\rm I\!R}^n$.
+Given two subspaces $\mathscr{X}_1, \mathscr{X}_2 \subset {\rm I\!R}^n$, if $\mathscr{X}_1 \subset \mathscr{X}_2$ and $\mathscr{X}_1 \neq \mathscr{X}_2$, $\mathscr{X}_1$ is called a \emph{proper subspace} of $\mathscr{X}_2$.

-A directed graph is \emph{strongly connected} if there is a path from every vertex to every other vertex.
-A \emph{strongly connected component} of a directed graph is a maximal subgraph subject to being strongly connected.
+A \emph{strongly connected component} of a directed graph is a maximal subgraph subject to being strongly connected\footnote{A directed graph is \emph{strongly connected} if there is a path from every vertex to every other vertex.}.
 The collection of strongly connected components of a directed graph forms a partition of its vertex set.
-A \emph{directed cycle graph} is a strongly connected graph whose vertices can be labeled in the order $1$ to $t$ for some $t \in \mathbb{N}$ such that the arcs are $(i, i+1)$ and $(t, 1)$, where $i=1, 2, \dots, t-1$.
+A \emph{directed cycle graph} is a strongly connected graph whose vertices can be labeled in the order $1$ to $t$ for some $t \in {\rm I\!N}$ such that the arcs are $(i, i+1)$ and $(t, 1)$, where $i=1, 2, \dots, t-1$.
 So in a directed cycle graph, each vertex has exactly one incoming arc and one outgoing arc.
 One vertex with a single self-loop is also a directed cycle graph.
 As this paper is concerned with directed graphs only, a directed cycle graph will be simply called a cycle graph in the rest of the paper.
 The \emph{disjoint union} of two or more graphs is the union of these graphs whose vertex sets are disjoint.